-- Development of partnerships among community providers: Three core providers initially agreed to provide the bulk of clinical services, and a fourth community provider has joined the expansion effort to East Boston.
+- Development of partnerships among community providers: Three core providers initially agreed to provide the bulk of clinical services, a fourth community provider joined the expansion effort to East Boston in 2011, and in 2013, a fifth community provider is now providing services to schools across the city.
 Ongoing recruitment efforts are aimed at cultivating new opportunities and a diverse network of professional and community relationships.

 - Development of program model: School and community partners established a standard for quality school-based care that incorporates onsite services for children with approaches for working with the entire family.
 The model offers time for one-on-one therapy plus the capacity for clinicians to do the following: consult with teachers and other important people in the child's life, observe the child in his or her natural milieu (classroom, cafeteria, playground), attend Individualized Education Plan and student support meetings, and relay relevant clinical information and key decisions about the child in weekly clinical meetings.

 - Development of request for proposal to recruit schools: Led by the Alliance for Inclusion and Prevention, community partners collaborated on the development of a request for proposal to solicit participation from schools in the targeted neighborhoods to assess the unmet mental health needs of their students and to ensure adequate confidential counseling space and school-based referral infrastructure.